 - Use to soak cake bases before filling them with buttercream or another filling

-- Add to salad dressings
+- Add to yogurt salad dressings

-- Marinade for 2 servings chicken breast or 2 servings salmon: 2 tablespoons syrup + 1 tablespoon soy sauce + 1 tablespoon lemon juice + 1 crushed garlic clove.
+- Marinade for 2 servings of chicken breast or 2 servings of salmon: 2 tablespoons syrup + 1 tablespoon soy sauce + 1 tablespoon lemon juice + 1 crushed garlic clove.
 Marinade the chicken for about 2 hours and the salmon for about 30 minutes, turning once in between.

 Canned Strawberry Syrup